A quantum analogue of convex optimization: Proof outline and techniques

-The central fact in proving the correctness of our algorithm is the Adiabatic Theorem.
+The central facts in proving the correctness of our algorithm are the Adiabatic Theorem and the Fundamental Gap Theorem.
 For the rest of the paper, $\lambda_0(H), \lambda_1(H)$ denote the lowest and the second lowest eigenvalues of $H$, and